galzw/workforce_analysis/README.md

 # Workforce Analysis: Gender Differences in Self-Employment and Unemployment

+For a more thorough explanation, see the detailed report: [📄 Full PDF report](findings_summ.pdf)

 ##  Overview

 This project analyzes labor market data from Israel's Central Bureau of Statistics, focusing on differences between men and women in self-employment, unemployment, and how COVID-19 affected those dynamics.